How to set a price for your products

 Selling price = 100 x (100 ÷ (100 - 40)) = 100 x (100 ÷ 60) Selling price = 166,6… rounded to $166 This way, we’ll have a profit of $66 per sold unit, equivalent to 40% of the product’s final price.
 Simple, right?

-Base Price is a very common pricing strategy in e-commerce, as well as in traditional retail.
 More than a strategy for calculating price, it’s a rule followed by many sellers.
 It consists of doubling the product cost to calculate the selling price.
 Thus, for the same sunglasses costing $10, our selling price would be $200.
 If we apply the formula to this new number, our margin markup would be 50%!
 This technique is very common due to its simplicity but it doesn’t make a lot of sense for many online sellers.
 Doubling the cost might make the product too expensive.
 For others, doubling it is too little as they have an initial cost that’s too high.
 This means having to even triple the cost to obtain the selling price.

 Manufacturer’s Suggested Retail Price (MSRP)

-You’ll find this term being widely used in e-commerce.
+You’ll find this term is widely used in e-commerce.
 There are providers that indicate to retailers the selling price of their products as a way to make prices the same in every store.
 If this is your case, the provider will dictate what the suggested selling price is and you can decide whether to use it or not.
 Even when it’s a “suggested price”, some stores are obligated to sell their products using them, but this practice is becoming less and less common.

 Prices below the competition